Zoe Bray-Cotton’s “Yoga Burn” Under The Scanner – A Critical Review

 Well, it’s the truth.

-So let’s review the yoga burn program and see if it really gives you anywhere close to those “amazing” fat loss results it promises…
+So let’s review the yoga burn program today and see if it'll gives you anywhere close to those “amazing” fat loss results they promise…

-Yoga Burn by Zoe Bray-Cotton is a beginner friendly video course to help you lose weight and get started with Yoga.
+Yoga Burn is a beginner friendly video program which will help you lose weight and get started with Yoga.
+It is created by master yoga instructor Zoe-Bray Cotton.

 Yoga, as you probably know, is an ancient practice that has come down to us from the holy lands of India.